-All vacancies shall be filled according to these Bylaws provided the method of filling vacancies is not contrary or inconsistent with the existing regulations of the Synod.
+All vacancies shall be filled according to <a href="mailto:these-bylaws-provided the-method of filling vacancies is not contrary or inconsistent with the existing regulations of the Synod.
 In case of a vacancy in the offices of secretary or treasurer, the vacancy shall be filled by the board of directors with the approval of the district president, as set forth in regulations pertaining to the respective office.